Local Motors: LM3D Swim

 In 2015, the company debuted a 3D-printed car named the LM3D Swim.
 It was designed by Kevin Lo, a member of the Local Motors community.
 The materials used are 80 percent ABS plastic and 20 percent carbon fiber.
 The vehicle uses technology provided by IBM that offered IoT connectivity.
-The Swim is currently on display at the company’s location in National Harbor, Maryland.
+The Swim is currently on display at the company's location in National Harbor, Maryland.

 Olli

 In 2016, the company unveiled an autonomous, electric-powered bus.
 The vehicle was designed by Edgar Sarmiento, initially named the "Berlino" from the Urban Mobility Challenge: Berlin 2030.
 The French tech entrepreneurs Damien Declerq and Gunnar Graef have been instrumental in organizing the challenge in Berlin.
-The vehicle was built by Local Motors and has IBM Watson technology installed to provide a personalized experience for riders.
+Local Motors built the vehicle and has IBM Watson technology installed to provide a personalized experience for riders.
 The vehicle was demonstrated live to their online audience on Facebook Live at a media event in National Harbor.
 On January 2, 2018, Local Motors received a pledge of up to a $1 billion in financing and operational support to customers of Olli from Florida-based Elite Transportation Services (ETS) with additional funding of $20 million from Texas-based Xcelerate.

-Olli was manufactured in Knoxville, Tennessee using additive manufacturing techniques, including 3D Printing.
+Olli was manufactured in Knoxville, Tennessee, using additive manufacturing techniques, including 3D Printing.
 Traditional Steel-Tube chassis Olli vehicles were produced in Chandler, Arizona.
-The company has not announced pricing yet.

 Miami-Dade County, the State of Nevada and the Danish Vesthimmerland Municipality expressed interest in using Olli on their roadways.

-As of January 2020, Olli has been deployed at the United Nations ITCILO campus in Turin, Italy to provide transport shuttle to employees and guests within the campus.
+As of January 2020, Olli has been deployed at the United Nations ITCILO campus in Turin, Italy to provide transport shuttles to employees and guests within the campus.

-On December 17, 2021, an Olli bus being operated by Durham Region Transit in Whitby, Ontario suddenly lost control and crashed into a tree.
+On December 17, 2021, an Olli bus operated by Durham Region Transit in Whitby, Ontario, being driven in manual mode, suddenly lost control and crashed into a tree.
 The attendant was critically injured and rushed to a trauma center in neighbouring Toronto.

-It was later revealed that the bus was being driven in manual mode.
+Another pilot, the West Rouge Automated Shuttle program, was announced in spring 2021 by the Toronto Transit Commission from Rouge Hill GO Station, but the service was never started after the demise of Local Motors in 2022.

 Locations

-Local Motors had facilities in Phoenix, and Knoxville.
+Local Motors had microfactories in Phoenix, Knoxville, Las Vegas, Louisville, and Washington, DC.

 In February 2017, Local Motors closed its Las Vegas location.